HEX Minutes 10/24/2024October 24, 2024

 For the record, Clay Brooker, C-L-A-Y, B-R-O-O-K-E-R.

-Before I launch into this item, an informational item you may be
+Before I launch into this item, an informational item you may be interested in, Mr. Dickman.

-roughly, you granted an insubstantial change to the Mediterra PUD
+I'll test your memory.
+Two years ago, roughly, you granted an insubstantial change to the Mediterra

-for an access point --
+PUD for an access point --

 HEARING EXAMINER DICKMAN: I remember that.